spanner/radiant-sass_grid-extension/README.md

 	@import 960.sass

 And then you can get grid styles in various ways.
-These are equivalent:
+These have the same effect:

 In html: